The Kasner Charitable Trust

 - Intermediary Model: The trust has historically used donor-advised funds and intermediary charities (particularly UK Toremet Limited) to channel significant grants.

-- Trustee Connections Essential: Without a formal application process, direct relationships with trustees or connected organizations appear to be the only pathway to consideration.
+- Trustee Connections Essential: Without a formal application process, direct relationships with trustees or connected organisations appear to be the only pathway to consideration.

-- Not Recommended for General Grant Seeking: Organizations outside the trust's established giving patterns should not expend resources attempting to secure funding from this source.
+- Not Recommended for General Grant Seeking: Organisations outside the trust's established giving patterns should not expend resources attempting to secure funding from this source.

 🎯 You've done the research.
 Now write an application they can't refuse.